DuClare/BigData/README.md

   - **Production** to aggregate energy production from various sources for a more comprehensive analysis.

 ## Data Analysis
-### Overview

-The eco2mix dataset offers a unique opportunity to explore France's energy landscape by analyzing regional and temporal variations in energy production and consumption.
-Our data analysis focused on uncovering key insights related to energy trends, seasonal fluctuations, and the role of renewable energy.
-### Key Analyses and Findings
-1. Monthly Energy Production and Consumption Trends
+In the data analysis phase, we explored the **eco2mix** dataset to uncover patterns and trends in energy production and consumption across France.

+- **Seasonal Trends**:
-  - Aggregated energy production and consumption data by month and region, measured in GWh.
+  Monthly energy production and consumption were analyzed, revealing:
-  - Identified seasonal trends: production consistently exceeds consumption, with peak periods observed during winter months.
-  - Certain regions, like Auvergne-Rhône-Alpes and Normandie, emerge as energy exporters, while others, like Île-de-France, depend on imports to meet their needs.

-2. Regional Energy Distribution

-  - Bar charts of production and consumption highlighted disparities between regions:
+  - Peak consumption during winter months and holidays.
+  - Consistently higher production than consumption.

+- **Regional Disparities**:
-    1. Regions with industrial infrastructure produce significantly more energy than they consume.
+  - **Exporters**: Regions like **Auvergne-Rhône-Alpes** and **Normandie** produce more energy than they consume.
-    2. Dense metropolitan regions exhibit high consumption but lower production capabilities.

-3. Daily Energy Consumption Patterns

-  - Time-series analysis of daily energy consumption revealed:

-    1. Peaks during winter and end-of-year holidays, driven by increased heating needs.
-    2. Rolling monthly averages demonstrated gradual consumption trends over time.

-4. Top Consumption Variations

-  - Highlighted the 20 days with the largest day-to-day changes in energy consumption.
-  - Observed that the most significant variations align with seasonal transitions and major national events.

-5. Renewable Energy Surpass Analysis
+  - **Importers**: Regions such as **Île-de-France** and **Provence-Alpes-Côte d’Azur** rely heavily on imports.

+- **Renewable Energy**:
-  - Determined the first day each year (2013–2021) when cumulative renewable energy production surpassed consumption.
+  - Identified the first day each year (2013–2021) when cumulative renewable production surpassed consumption.
-  - Renewable sources accounted for 25–33% of total energy production annually, with nuclear energy being a dominant contributor.
+  - Renewable sources contributed 25–33% of total annual production.

-6. Energy Source Distributions
+- **Source Variability**:

-- Violin plots visualized the variability of energy production by source:
+  Violin plots highlighted differences in energy production:

-  1. Thermal and nuclear sources showed consistent high output, indicative of their role as baseload energy providers.
+  - **Stable**: Nuclear and thermal energy provide consistent baseloads.
-  2. Wind and solar production exhibited variability, reflecting their dependence on weather conditions.
+  - **Variable**: Wind and solar depend heavily on weather conditions.
-  3. Hydraulic energy demonstrated a broad range, influenced by seasonal water availability.

-### Visualizations

-We created various visualizations to support our findings, including:
-- Line plots for monthly trends.
-- Bar charts comparing regional production and consumption.
-- Time-series plots of daily consumption patterns.
-- Violin plots showing energy source variability.
+This analysis offers actionable insights for optimizing energy distribution, increasing renewable investments, and preparing for seasonal demand spikes.

 ## Data Mining